jeff-goldstein/sparkpost/MomoMailBatchProcessing/ReadMe.txt

     # 13. FileTrackerToggle               - When set to "On", repeat file names cannot be processed
     # 14. TrackerFile                     - Name of file containing list of already processed files
     # 15. FileTrackerOffset               - How many of the last processed files to track
-    # 16. ValidateProcessedToggle         - When set to "On" the field name for the paramter "ExpectedNumberofItems" will be used to compare
+    # 16. ValidateProcessedToggle         - When set to "On" the field name for the paramter "ExpectedFieldName" will be used to compare
                                             how many items were processed compared to how many were expected to be processed.
 Default is off.
     # 17. ExpectedFieldName               - This is the Field Name in the json file that contains the expected number of items